cansyl/DEEPScreen/README.md

 #### [rdkit 2016.09.4](http://rdkit.org/docs/Install.html)

-## How to run DEEPScreen to train a model for a ChEMBL target
+## How to train a target-based DEEPScreen model

 * Install dependencies and necessary libraries.
 * Clone the DEEPScreen repository
 * Decompress the zipped files